hyperbloom/hyperbloom-protocol/spec.md

 SHOULD be sent by peer if its Signature Chain length (`chain.length`) is shorter than remote `chain.length - 1`. `link` MUST be a binary encoded Trust Link as described below.
-Expiration date of the resulting link MUST not be greater than the minimal of all in remote Signature Chain.
+Expiration date of the resulting link MUST be equal to the minimal of all in remote Signature Chain.

 Upon receipt of this message peer SHOULD construct shorter chain and use it in